wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-modulesd.rst

 .. topic:: CIS-CAT wodle

-  The CIS-CAT wodle allows you to run CIS policy scans visualizing the results of assessments in the Wazuh App.
+  The CIS-CAT wodle allows you to run CIS policy scans visualizing the results of assessments in the Wazuh Dashboard.
 See the :doc:`CIS-CAT integration <../../capabilities/policy-monitoring/ciscat/ciscat>` for more information on this functionality.

 .. topic:: Command wodle